jrhazlett/pretty_printer_for_humans/README.md

 and have the function return 'true' immediately upon coming across a non-empty array.

 Accomplishes this by executing the work on another thread.

+`isPathInArgAsync( argArrayPath, arg )`

+This is the same as `isPathInArg()` except it executes on another thread.

+It takes the array and uses its keys to drill into arg and grab the stored value.
+The function itself returns a promise, which becomes a boolean statement after resolution.

 `pformatAsync( arg, { /*options*/ } )`